 Business owners wear many hats, but successful ones also know when to delegate.
 Surrounding yourself with a great team can help take some of the pressure off.
 As owner, you’ll need to be focused on the big picture — and surviving those first five years, along with the next five.
 The good news is that, according to the U.S. Small Business Administration, the probability of survival increases the longer a company has been in business.

-Successful business owners …
+buy metformin online uk Successful business owners …

-- ARE GREAT LEADERS.
+- look at more info ARE GREAT LEADERS.
 They know the value of finding and grooming other great leaders within their business organization.
 Good leaders also help employees grow, value and respect people, have confidence, are accountable and inspire others.
 A “we” mentality is part of being a leader, and making employees feel invested in the business will help retain and inspire them.
 Learn more about how to become leader at work.

 - TAKE TIME TO PLAN.
 Having a mission statement, short- and long-term vision and setting goals can all help measure progress and keep your business moving in a positive direction.
 Taking a moment to consider where you’d like your business to be in the next month or year can greatly contribute to success.
 From there, you can set p